every week

 all week long

 Every Thursday evening, the community gathers online.
-Farm updates from the team.
+Farm updates from Keivor and the team.
 Questions from members.
 A foraging walk someone filmed at the weekend.
 The kind of conversation that reminds you why you joined.

 Food is how it starts.
 Community is what makes it last.